-We have concluded a Phase I and Phase II study with Cotara® for the treatment of recurrent Glioblastoma Multiforme ("GBM"), a deadly form of brain cancer.
+We have completed Phase I and Phase I/II studies with Cotara® for the treatment of recurrent glioblastoma multiforme ("GBM"), a deadly form of brain cancer.
 We are currently collaborating with various universities that are members of the New Approaches to Brain Tumor Therapy ("NABTT") consortium to complete the dose confirmation and dosimetry clinical trial.
-The next step in the development of Cotara® is to treat a group of approximately 40 patients using a single administration of the drug with an optimized delivery using two catheters.
-Taken together, the NABTT study along with data collected from the treatment of the approximate 40 additional patients should provide the safety, dosimetry and efficacy data that will support the final design of the larger Phase III study.
+The next step in the development of Cotara® is to treat a group of approximately 40 patients using a single administration of the drug with an optimized delivery using two catheters which we plan to initiate in India.
+Taken together, the NABTT study along with data collected from the treatment of the approximately 40 additional patients should provide the safety, dosimetry and efficacy data that will support the final design of the larger Phase III study.
 Once we complete the initial two parts of the Cotara® study for brain cancer, substantial financial resources will be needed to complete the final part of the trial and any additional supportive clinical studies necessary for potential product approval.
 We do not presently have the financial resources internally to complete the larger Phase III study.
 We therefore intend to continue to seek a licensing or funding partner for Cotara®, and hope that the data from this collaboration with members of NABTT together with other data from additional 40 patients, will enhance our opportunities of finding such partner.
 If a partner is not found for this technology, we may not be able to advance the project past its current state of development.
 Because there are a limited number of companies which have the financial resources, the internal infrastructure, the technical capability and the marketing infrastructure to develop and market a radiopharmaceutical based anti-cancer drug, we may not find a suitable partnering candidate for Cotara®.
-We also cannot assure you that we will be able to find a suitable licensing partner for this technology.
-Furthermore, we cannot assure you that if we do find a suitable licensing partner, the financial terms that they p
+We also cannot assure you that we will be able to find a suitable licensing partner, the financial terms that they propose will be acceptable to the Company.